 Power is gained by sharing knowledge, not hoarding it.

 UiPath Company Culture – Humility drives innovation

-Co-founded in 2005 in a tiny apartment in Bucharest by Daniel Dines and Marius Tirca, the Romanian RPA Unicorn UiPath has certainly come a long way from its humble beginnings.
+Co-founded in 2005 in a tiny apartment in Bucharest by Daniel Dines and Marius Tirca, the Romanian RPA has certainly come a long way from its humble beginnings.

-Today the company has additional offices in London, Paris, Tokyo, Singapore, Bengaluru and Melbourne and a total funding amount of $1 billion.
+Today the company has additional offices in London, Paris, Tokyo, Singapore, Bengaluru and Melbourne.

 In 2018, among tens of thousands of large U.S. companies, UiPath has been awarded the 11th Best Place to Work, based on company culture, and one of the top 50 Best Companies for Women and Diversity.
 Also, UiPath ranked sixth for Happiest Companies in Comparably’s 2018 Culture Awards.